joanalnu/Genetics10/README.md

 2. For genes: [https://www.ensembl.org/Multi/Tools/Blast](https://www.ensembl.org/Multi/Tools/Blast)
 3. UniProt are available in the alpahfold website itself: [https://alphafold.ebi.ac.uk](https://alphafold.ebi.ac.uk)

- Please, note that a step-for-steo guide on how to access UniProt IDs is comming soon.
+ Please, note that a step-for-step guide on how to access UniProt IDs is comming soon.

 ## Tips for coding beginners
 As stated above, no previous knowledge in coding is required.
 Therefore, we will explain some basic concepts here.